I am indebted to The Chief who inspired this conversation.

 particularly not defined by them.
 Presence of Self in its

-Self.
-For human beings it's quite literally the possibility of
+taking a standfor presence of Self.
+For human beings it's quite literally the

-When faced with a choice, whatever the choice is which results in an
+When faced with a choice, whatever the choice is which will result in

-I'll make.
-When faced with an action, whatever the action is which
+When faced with an action, whatever the action is which will result in

-results in an expanded sense of presence of Self over and
+an expanded sense of presence of Self over and beyond that

-Conversely a resulting diminished sense of presence of Self is the
+what I'll speak.
+Conversely a resulting diminished sense of presence of

 eschew.